More about New Zealand

-Comparable in size to Great Britain or Japan, the country is so compact that it’s easy to visit several of the distinctive regions on one trip, with a wide variety of landscapes and attractions within easy reach of each other.
+Comparable in size to Great Britain or Italy, the country is so compact that it’s easy to visit several of the distinctive regions on one trip, with a wide variety of landscapes and attractions within easy reach of each other.
 Whether you are planning a trip for a few days or a few weeks we have plenty itinerary ideas.

 A coastline of golden beaches and rocky outcrops circles the stunningly beautiful Bay of Islands.
 Scattered with 150 islands, this bay with its blue-green ocean and abundant wildlife, is renowned as a maritime adventure playground.
 Steeped in a rich and colourful history, the Bay of Islands is known as the birthplace of our nation

 This beautiful peninsula, on the eastern side of the North Island, is a favourite holiday destination for New Zealander’s.
 For nature lovers, the white sandy beaches and lush green native forests of the Coromandel bring travellers back time and again.
 Not surprisingly, with 400km of coastline, the ocean is a destination in itself.

 Birthplace of New Zealand tourism in the 1800s, Rotorua continues to fascinate as an adventure, cultural and spa destination.
 Historically known as the Nature’s Spa of the South Pacific, the healing waters of hot springs, therapeutic massages and mud wraps are offered to rejuvenate the spirit.